webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </div>

-For the animation to work, the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values, as well as any frames specified along the way in [[svg/attributes/values|'''values''']], must feature the exact same number of path commands, all arranged in the same sequence.
+For the animation to work, the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values, and any frames specified along the way in [[svg/attributes/values|'''values''']], must feature the ''exact'' same number of path commands, all arranged in the same sequence.
 Only their numeric values may vary.
 This example shows a path consisting of one ''M'' positioning command and four ''S'' curve commands going through a series of eight frames: